PtitCalin/Awesome-Test-Vault/README.md

 - **MIT License** — for code and scripts
 - **CC-BY-4.0** — for original content, templates, and documentation

 © 2025 PtiCalin 💛.
-Built with kindness, caffeine  and and a lifelong curiosity for systems.
+Built with kindness, caffeine and a lifelong curiosity for systems.